Pontuagi/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletionn deletes a directory
-10-back is a script that changes working directoty to the previous one 11-lists is a script to read files from different directories
+10-back is a script that changes working directoty to the previous one 11-lists is a script to read files from different directories 12-file_type is a script to read the type of file